allegro/blog/_posts/2021-11-08-oauth-rate-limiting.md

 problem in many different scenarios, but only a few of them were applicable to our case and enabled us to fulfill our goals.

 As usual, we also explored the existing implementations of such solutions in the form of enterprise or open-source libraries and frameworks.
-Unfortunately, we did not find any that would meet all of our needs and at the same time was flexible enough to easily integrate it into our ecosystem.
+Unfortunately, we did not find any that would meet all of our needs and at the same time be flexible enough to easily integrate into our ecosystem.
 It’s also worth noting that we were limited by certain constraints such as long-term costs of additional resources.

 In the end, we decided to go with implementing our own solution.
-There were several algorithms to choose from, that could serve as its base:
+There were several algorithms to choose from that could serve as its base:
-1. Precise query-based per-user counter - query the database for a token count for each request.
+1. Precise query-based per-user counter — query the database for a token count for each request.
 Not suitable, because it would cause way too much database traffic.
-2. Fixed window based on TTL documents - uses a rate-limit counter that is cleared every fixed period.
-While less challenging for the database, it shares a common vulnerability with the first algorithm: sudden TTL-caused spikes in allowed requests, that consequently cause all of the following requests to be blocked (rate-limit exhaustion).
+2. Fixed window based on TTL documents — uses a rate-limit counter that is cleared every fixed period.
+While less challenging for the database, it shares a common vulnerability with the first algorithm: sudden TTL-caused spikes in allowed requests that consequently cause all of the following requests to be blocked (rate-limit exhaustion).
-3. Sliding window log - stores each request as a timestamped log entry in a database, that are later aggregated when needed.
+3. Sliding window log — stores all requests as a timestamped log entry in a database, that are later aggregated when needed.
 Too costly, because again it would cause too heavy a load on the database.
-4. Sliding window - uses a rate-limit counter that is a time-based weighted moving window.
+4. Sliding window — uses a rate-limit counter that is a time-based weighted moving window.
 It has the advantage of relatively low database load of the fixed window algorithm without its spike-related flaws.

 We carefully weighed the pros and cons of each of those options and finally decided to make a PoC of the fourth option: the sliding window algorithm.

-The algorithm is based on counters that hold a count of requests in their respective time frames.
+The algorithm is based on counters that each hold a count of requests in their respective time frames.
 At each point of time, an abstract window is calculated from two neighboring frames: current and previous.
 The further away the window is from the previous frame, the more important the counter from the current frame is.
 The weight is based strictly on proportions.
 If, for example, the span of the current window is 75% of the previous frame and 25% of the current frame, then the value of the current rate-limit counter is a sum of 75% of the previous frame counter and 25% of the current frame counter.
-The results are put into a hashmap of the (user, counter) pair, which acts as a cache.
+The results are put into a hashmap with users as keys and counters as values, which acts as a cache.

 ![Sliding window algorithm](/img/articles/2021-06-11-oauth-rate-limiting/sliding-window-algorithm.png)
 In the picture above the current counter value would be: